szermatt/visual-replace/docs/source/index.rst

 supports a preview, but uses its own search-and-replace mechanism and only supports a regexp mode.

-`anzu <https://github.com/emacsorphanage/anzu>`_ also supports a preview and supports a more powerful query-replace mechanism, and much more.
+`anzu <https://github.com/emacsorphanage/anzu>`_ is otherwise very similar to visual-replace.
 It was abandoned for a long time, but has been recently taken up by a new maintainer.

 Contents
 --------